xebialabs-community/xlr-variable-setter-plugin/README.md

 ./gradlew assemble
 ```

-### To run integration tests -
+### To run integration tests

 1. You will need to have Docker  and Docker Compose installed.
-2. The XL-Release image expects to find a valid XL-Release license on your machine, at this location: ~xl-licenses/xl-release-license.lic.
+2. The XL-Release image will use the community license.
+Note that by using this license, you are accepting the [End User License Agreement](https://dist.xebialabs.com/public/legal/eula-artifacts-v10.txt).
+If you prefer to use your own license, modify the docker-compose.yml file.
-3. Open a terminal in the root of the xlr-variable-setter-plugin project and run the following test
+3. Plugin log files will be written to <plugin source code directory>/build/reports/tests/log directory
-4. Plugin log files will be written to <plugin source code directory>/build/reports/tests/log directory
+4. Open a terminal in the root of the xlr-variable-setter-plugin project and run the following test

 ```bash
 ./gradlew clean integrationTest